rasundsbak/rtd-tutorial/docs/source/000_kjoereplan.rst

 **10:00-10:15**

-* Vi logger rett inn på Clusteret og bestiller jobb: :doc:`02_easy_login`.
-* Vi tar presentasjon kursdeltakere mens vi venter på å komme inn på clusteret
-* Kort presentasjon av kurset med dokumentasjon.
-Vi følger rekkefølgen i kapitlene.
-Kjøreplanen tilpasses ettersom vi får oversikt over deltakernes behov.
-* Presentasjon arbeidsmetode med grønne og røde lapper.
+* We go strait to the cluster, and order a job :doc:`02_easy_login`.
+* Short presentation while we are waiting to come into the cluster.
+Name, role at UiO and what is my relation to AI.
+* Presentation working methods with the red and green sticky notes.
+* Short presentation of the workshop, and its documentation pages 00 - 03

 **10:15-11:00**

 - Sørge for at alle:
- #. behersker innlogging med Authenticator og passord
+ #. behersker innlogging med Authenticator og passord (10:15 - 10:30)
  #. eventuelt har noen å sitte med dersom dette virker umulig
  #. har satt opp virtuelt miljø evt sitter med noen som har
 - First task from :doc:`00_motivation`
-- Tasks from :doc:`02_easy_login` and :doc:`03_downliading_packages`.
+- Tasks from :doc:`02_easy_login` and :doc:`03_downloading_packages`.
+- :doc:`05_hello_world`

 **11:00-11.10 Pause**

 **11.10-12:00**

+* AI board - 10 min talk and room for questions
 * Vi starter en modell
 * Gjør en spørring og sjekker svaret
 * Går inn og endrer noen parametre, og sjekker svaret